 I regret going to school where I did.
-I think I should have gone to a smaller liberal arts school; or the all-girls school at Rutgers.
+Maybe I should have gone to a smaller liberal arts school, or the all-girls school at Rutgers.
 I have plenty of reasons for why I feel this way.
 Mostly, I think I would have figured out who I am and what I love a lot earlier than I did.

 19. What’s The First Thing You Do In The Morning?

 Stretch.
 Take my headphones out and my eye mask off.
 Then I usually grab my phone and read the news for a little while.
 I don’t like rushing into my mornings; I have a much better day when I can ease into my to-dos.